DominikBuchner/apscale/README.md

 Compiled with support for bzip2-compressed files, but the library was not found.
 ```

+### Further dependencies - cutadapt

+Apscale also calls cutadapt with some modules.
+Cutadapt should be downloaded and installed
+automatically with the Apscale installation.
+To check this, type:

+`cutadapt --version`

+and it should return the version number.
+For my system this is:

+`3.5`

 ## How to use

 ### Create a new apscale project

-Apscale is oranized in projects with the following structure:
+Apscale is organized in projects with the following structure:

 <pre>
 C:\USERS\DOMINIK\DESKTOP\EXAMPLE_PROJECT